The default delimiter in the mariadb client is the semicolon.

 The solution is to specify a distinct delimiter for the duration of the process, using the DELIMITER command.
 The delimiter can be any set of characters you choose, but it needs to be a distinctive set of characters that won't cause further confusion.

-Here's how the function could be successfully entered from the mysql client with the new delimiter.
+Here's how the function could be successfully entered from the mariadb client with the new delimiter.

 DELIMITER // CREATE FUNCTION FortyTwo() RETURNS TINYINT DETERMINISTIC BEGIN DECLARE x TINYINT; SET x = 42; RETURN x; END // DELIMITER ;